Die 3. Welt im 2. Weltkrieg - 3www2 Englisch – Die 3. Welt im 2. Weltkrieg

 English edition of the book

-The book “Unsere Opfer zählen nicht” is the first publication, which gives an overview about the millions of people in the former colonies who served, suffered and died in World War Two.
-There are talks with a publishing house in Great Britain, which might be interested to publish an english edition of the book.
+The book “Unsere Opfer zählen nicht” is the first publication, which gives an overview about the millions of people in the former colonies who served, suffered and died in World War II .
+There are talks with a publishing house in Great Britain which might be interested in publishing an English edition of the book.

 please contact: